jhoanborges/jhoanborgeswebapp/README.md

 ### Feature Description:

-- Add a new field called ‚ÄúAddress‚Äù
+- Add a new field called ìAddressî
 - Implement a gesture that do the following:
   - Become editable when double clicked
   - After edited, the information should be saved if the user hits enter.